oopsmonk/documentation/iot/0.1/cryptocore/iota-projects/do-proof-of-work.md

 To see your bundle on the Tangle, copy the tail transaction hash and paste it into a [Tangle explorer](https://utils.iota.org/).

-If the Tangle explorer doesn't display your transaction after 5 minutes, the node may not have sent your transaction to its neighbors.
+If the Tangle explorer doesn't display your transaction after 5 minutes, the IOTA node may not have sent your transaction to its neighbors.

 To resend your transaction, you can pass the transaction trytes in the `my-transactions/attached_trytes.txt` file to the [`storeAndBroadcast()`](https://github.com/iotaledger/iota.js/tree/next/packages/core#corestoreandbroadcasttrytes-callback) method in the JavaScript client library.